outreachy/website/README.md

 To go to the Django administrative interface, go to `http://localhost:8000/django-admin/`.
 You can log in into with the account you created with `./manage.py createsuperuser`.
 If you're new to Django, you may want to find the RoundPage you created and edit some of the dates.
 You can find it by clicking the 'Round pages' link under the HOME section.
 You'll see the changed dates reflected in the internship project selection page if you refresh it.

 It's unlikely you'll need to access the Wagtail admin interface, where the local CMS content is managed.
 If you do need to access the Wagtail admin interface, go to `http://localhost:8000/admin/`.
 Use the same account you created with the `./manage.py createsuperuser` command.

+## Reloading the Django server

+The runserver command takes a snapshot of the Python code base when you start it.
+If you change any of the website Python code, you'll need to exit the server (CTRL+c) and restart it to reload the code.

+You don't need to restart the shell if you're only making changes to HTML templates or CSS.

 # Concepts and Resources